 Slowly stroke holding the steamer just above yet not in touch with the mattress.
 Move right and left, up and down slowly to steam the entire mattress.
 The mattress should be damp.
-Not too wet and soaking or it will take a long time dry.
+Not too wet and soaking, or it will take a long time to dry.
 Adjust your steam heat according.
 Don’t overheat it.

 Steam the sides of the mattress to get a deep clean

 Steam is also on the sideways to get a deeper clean.
-If your mattress is double-sided wait until one side is dry then turn to the other side.
+If your mattress is double-sided, wait until one side is dry, then turn to the other side.

 Wait 2-4 hours to dry completely

-Wait for 2-4 hours to dry it completely depending on how much steam you used to clean up the mattress.
+Wait for 2-4 hours to dry it entirely, depending on how much steam you used to clean up the mattress.
 If you have a wet/dry vac, you can use it to soak all the leftover moisture to get it done sooner.

 You got all the answers to your questions, haven’t you?
 Now, you can clean your memory foam mattress with steam cleaning.
 Enjoy!